 There are a few major issues that can cause disputes within a family and the number one being that family members sometimes just don’t get along.
 The second is the more money and assets there are, the more there is to argue about.
-Whether you have a ton of material things or you have nothing, the steps below can help minimize damage, dispute or contest.
+Whether you have a ton of material things or you have nothing, the steps below can help minimize damage, dispute, or contest pertaining to inheritance issues.

-> Create an estate plan while you are healthy and of sound mind
+Create an estate plan while you are healthy and of sound mind

 This means DO NOT wait until you are ill to make decisions about the future of your assets.
 When you’re sick, you want to focus on getting healthy and staying healthy, not worry about who is getting what.

 Seek quality independent legal advice free from undue influence